 Runners are from all walks of life including Bollywood celebrities, sports personalities, business tycoons and amateur athletes.
-Charities benefit from the funds raised (USD 17 million from 2004 to 2013).
+Charities benefit from the funds raised.

 Dated between the 5th and 8th centuries, these caves were hewn from solid basalt rock and dedicated to Lord Shiva.
 Later additions are Buddhist.